Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 The hike up to Korean Buddhist Temples is 100% worth it.

-Many Buddhist temples in Korea require a little hiking to get to, because they’re hidden away at the top of mountains.
+While urban oases like Bongeunsa offer great accessibility, many Buddhist temples in Korea require a little hiking to get to, because they’re hidden away at the top of mountains.
 Don’t let the extra effort discourage you from visiting one.

 Whether gorgeous Hyangiram Hermitage in Yeosu or Jingwansan near Eunpyeong Hanok Village, I have never been disappointed by the extra energy expended to get to a Korean Temple, and you won’t be either.